deepshah1065/CPE487/README.md

 ## Button-Controlled Ball Position

-Before the ball is served, the player can move the ball left and right using the FPGA buttons.
+Before the ball is served, the player can move the ball left and right using the BTNL and BTNR buttons, respectively.
 The ball’s X-position follows the input value until the serve button is pressed.

 ```vhdl
 ELSIF game_on = '0' THEN